hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 Renders to:

-In this variant only the "prev" and "next" navigation controls are displayed.
+In this variant, only the "prev" and "next" navigation controls are displayed.

 ### Extra arguments

-If necessary, it's possible to hide the labels in the controls:
+If necessary, it’s possible to hide the control labels:

 ```handlebars
 <Hds::Pagination::Compact @showLabels={{false}} />